VUnit/vunit/docs/check/user_guide.rst

 Common to all point checks is that the condition for failure is evaluated at a single point in time, either when the subprogram is called as part of sequential code or synchronous to a clock in a clocked and usually concurrent procedure call.
-There are five unclocked versions of each point check and they correspond to the function and four procedures previously described for ``check``.
+There are six unclocked versions of each point check and they correspond to the two functions and four procedures previously described for ``check``.
 The only difference to the parameter lists is that the boolean ``expr`` parameter is replaced by one or more parameters specific to the point check.